netlifeas/lightroom-integration/doc/manual.md

 During the installation you have to point it to the folder where Retouhc Link exports the  jobs.
 ![Choose the folder where Retoruc Link exports jobs](installer-RL-folder.PNG?raw=true "Choose folder")

 The installer finds the *Modules* folder for Lightroom and adds the plugins there.
-On windwows this is usually *%AppData%\Roaming\Adobe\Lightroom\Modules*.
+On windwows this is usually ` *%AppData%\Roaming\Adobe\Lightroom\Modules* `.
 You can find the paths for the plugins from the *Lightroom Plug-in Manager* (File->Plug-in Manager)

 ![Plug-in Manager](plugin-manager.png?raw=true "Plug-in Manager") It also shows if something is wrong with the plugins and you can turn on diagnostic logging.

 #Configuration
-The configuration file is found in each of the plugins folder (*%AppData%\Roaming\Adobe\Lightroom\Modules*) *input: the path to the RetouchLink output folder, example "c:\my retouch jobs".
+The configuration file is found in each of the plugins folder (` *%AppData%\Roaming\Adobe\Lightroom\Modules* `) *input: the path to the RetouchLink output folder, example `c:\my retouch jobs`.
 *user: is the user id  of the operating system user that runs the installation program.
 Is used in the job marker files to identify the user that has taken the job.
-*dbg: false/true If set to true the plugins log more and show dialog messages when they are ran.
+*dbg: `false`/`true` If set to true the plugins log more and show dialog messages when they are ran.
 *allowedCompanies: List of the prefix of hte jobs this user should get.
-Example {"c1-","c2-","c3-"}.
-If no filter the value must be "{}".
+Example `{"c1-","c2-","c3-"}`.
+If no filter the value must be `{}`.
 (This is only used by the import plugin)
 *companyExportSettings:  define company spesific rules that is validated against properties in the exportContext.propertyTable.
-If dbg = true all possible values are printed in the log file.  (this is only used by the export plug-in)
+If `dbg = true` all possible values are printed in the log file.  (this is only used by the export plug-in)

 Note that if you manually change the config settings you will have to reload the plug-ins in Lightroom.

 #Import
 The plugin imports the next job that is not already taken based on following criterias: